 With it, you have a store environment that delivers on the brand’s vision and promise.
 Without it, you have wishful thinking and a false sense of achievement.

 Assuming you have more than a handful of stores to manage, you do not know how stores really execute unless you have processes and auditing software to help you with this.
 Operators execute differently.
 District managers may have different inclinations and priorities based on their own experience and sensibilities.

 There is nothing wrong with that, but you need to make sure that the core standards and programs that are the backbone of the brand’s strategy are implemented in full, everywhere and every time.

 Execution aligns the vision and expectations of head office with the reality on the ground.

-There is ample evidence that improper/incomplete merchandising execution costs retailers 1%+ of sales annually.
+Research tells us that improper or incomplete merchandising execution costs retailers 1%+ of sales annually.

-You also have to factor-in “shrink” (often tied to in-store execution), which costs retailers, on average, 1.5% of sales annually.
+You then need to factor-in “shrink” (often caused by errors and lapses in execution), which costs retailers, on average, 1.5% of sales annually.

 Lastly, you need to account for other costs and missed opportunities such as substandard customer service and health & safety, which are costly and can affect a brand’s reputation and goodwill.